German submarine U-62 (1939): Design

 German Type IIC submarines were enlarged versions of the original Type IIs.
 U-62 had a displacement of 291 t when at the surface and 341 t while submerged.
 Officially, the standard tonnage was 250 LT, however.
 The U-boat had a total length of 43.90 m, a pressure hull length of 29.60 m, a beam of 4.08 m, a height of 8.40 m, and a draught of 3.82 m.
 The submarine was powered by two MWM RS 127 S four-stroke, six-cylinder diesel engines of 700 PS for cruising, two Siemens-Schuckert PG VV 322/36 double-acting electric motors producing a total of 410 PS for use while submerged.
 She had two shafts and two 0.85 m propellers.
 The boat was capable of operating at depths of up to 80–150 m.

 The submarine had a maximum surface speed of 12 kn and a maximum submerged speed of 7 kn.
 When submerged, the boat could operate for 35–42 nmi at 4 kn; when surfaced, she could travel 3800 nmi at 8 kn.
 U-62 was fitted with three 53.3 cm torpedo tubes at the bow, five torpedoes or up to twelve Type A torpedo mines, and a 2 cm anti-aircraft gun.
 The boat had a complement of 25.

 Operational career

 First and second patrols

-U-62s first patrol began with her departure from the German island of Helgoland (also known as 'Heligoland'), on 13 February 1940.
-She crossed the North Sea to the Orkney and Shetland Islands.
-The return journey terminated in Wilhelmshaven on 6 March.
+U-62s first patrol began with her departure from the German island of Helgoland on 13 February 1940.
+She crossed the North Sea to the Orkney and Shetland Islands, returning to in Wilhelmshaven on 6 March.

 Her second sortie was also through the North Sea but stayed closer to Norway, beginning in Wilhelmshaven and ending in Kiel.